Notice of Pre-AIA or AIA Status

 Under Step 2A Prong 1 of the patent eligibility analysis, it must be determined whether the claims recite an abstract idea that falls within one or more designated categories or “buckets” of patent ineligible subject matter that amount to a judicial exception to patentability.

 The independent claims recite an abstract idea.
 Specifically, all the limitations of independent claim 1 recites an abstract idea because all the limitations of claim 1 recite fundamental economic principles or practices.
-That is, all of the limitations in claim 1 involve identifying and analyzing regulatory requirements for a regulated entity and complying with the regulatory requirements.
+That is, all of the limitations in claim 1 involve identifying and analyzing regulatory requirements for a regulated entity, complying with the regulatory requirements, and updating control processes based on the analysis.
 Analyzing and complying with regulatory requirements is fundamental economic practice.
 Claim 1 recites an abstract idea.

 Claims 10 and 16 recite similar limitations as claim 11 and accordingly recite an abstract idea for similar reasons.